Dumai: Administration

-The city is divided into seven districts (kecamatan), tabulated below with their area and their population at the 2010 census and the 2020 census.
-The table also includes the locations of the district administrative centres, and the number of villages (kelurahan) in each district.
+At its inception, the city only consisted of three districts, containing 13 urban villages and 9 rural villages, with a population of just 15,699 people and a density of 83.85/km2.The city is now divided into seven districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres and the number of administrative villages in each district (all 36 classed as urban kelurahan).

 Notes: (a) the 2010 populations of the Dumai Selatan and Dumai Kota Districts are included in the figures for Dumai Barat and Dumai Timur Districts, from which they were cut out in 2009.

 The villages (Kelurahan) into which those districts are subdivided are: